Worker's classification: Employee vs Contractor

 But with time, when business grows you have to add people to your team for your continued operations.
 For small businesses, it is not practical to have all departments in-house.
 When a business grows you need accounting, admin and marketing, sales, and all such personnel that your business demands.

-In such a case the small business doesn't have all the people on payroll as full-time employees.
-They have both contractors and employees in their workforce.
+In such a case the small business doesn't have all the people on payroll as full-time employees because the intended contractors cost less than regular employees.
+They have both independent contractor vs employees in their workforce.
 So, both have different pay and tax treatment which small business has to account for separately.

 Worker's classification is designing a strategy to assign tasks to the workforce and what are their responsibilities and right towards you.
 This process primarily decides what category of staff member the worker fits into.
 This will decide how you’ll supervise them and what the tax treatment is for each category.

-The two main categories of workers are employees and contractors.
+The two main categories of workers are independent contractor and employee.
 They can also be explained according to the respective tax form you will have to file as the employer: W-2 form or 1099 form.

 W-2 Employees